goblimey/ntripcaster/README.md

 The mountpoint names are case sensitive - "MY_MOUNTPOINT", "My_Mountpoint" and "my_mountpoint" are all different names.

-## Quick Instructions For Building
+## Quick Instructions For Building and Running the Caster

 These instructions are for those readers who are familiar with concepts such as docker,